hellosign/hellosign-python-sdk/README.md

 ]

 # Send a signature request with uploaded files
+signature_request = client.send_signature_request_with_template(
+                                        test_mode=True,
+                                        template_id="fa5c8a0b0f492d768749333ad6fcc214c111e967",
-signature_request = client.send_signature_request_with_template(test_mode=True, template_id="fa5c8a0b0f492d768749333ad6fcc214c111e967", title="NDA with Acme Co.", subject="The NDA we talked about", message="Please sign this NDA and then we can discuss more.
-Let me know if you have any questions.", signing_redirect_url=None, signers=signers, ccs=ccs, custom_fields=custom_fields)
+                                        title="NDA with Acme Co.",
+                                        subject="The NDA we talked about",
+                                        message="Please sign this NDA and then we can discuss more.
+Let me know if you have any questions.", signing_redirect_url=None,
+                                        signers=signers,
+                                        ccs=ccs,
+                                        custom_fields=custom_fields)
 ````

 ## Tests

 You can run the test suite by executing the following commands after you cloned the repo:
-Note that it requires to have a HelloSign account, with at least one template et one api app.
+Note that it requires to have a HelloSign account, with at least one template and one api app.

 ```
 cd hellosign_sdk